RadMageIRL/RadMageIRL/README.md

 **[SecurePasswordGenerator](https://github.com/RadMageIRL/SecurePasswordGenerator)** -
 Every password generator on the web asks you to trust a stranger's server with the output.
 This one never leaves your browser.
-AWESOME MODE is not load-bearing.
+AWESOME MODE is just for fun.

 ## Now